-I want to believe, that after running for almost 6 years now, that I gain a certain level of expertise as participating in running events and races is concerned since I ran more than 30 running events thus far.
+I want to believe, that since I started running in 2010, that I gain a certain level of expertise in participating in running events and races is concerned since I ran in a lot of running events thus far.

 There is a lesson that I learned from the early stage racing and that is, that the running gear you train in and also the food you eat before, during and after a training session is the same gear and food you will wear and eat on race day.